aistabci/abci-docs/v3/en/docs/containers.md

 #### Using the CUDA Toolkit

-This is an example of running python on  [h2o4gpu](https://github.com/sylabs/examples/tree/eb713691a30cfd455e1de24cb014646bde404adb/machinelearning/h2o4gpu) with the [CUDA Toolkit](gpu.md#cuda-toolkit).
+This is an example of running python on  [h2o4gpu](https://github.com/sylabs/examples/tree/eb713691a30cfd455e1de24cb014646bde404adb/machinelearning/h2o4gpu) with the CUDA Toolkit.
 In this case, you will have a Singularity recipe file (h2o4gpuPy.def) and a validation script (h2o4gpu_sample.py) in your home directory.

 h2o4gpuPy.def
 ```
 BootStrap: docker
-From: nvidia/cuda:10.2-devel-ubuntu18.04
+From: nvidia/cuda:12.1.0-devel-ubuntu18.04

 # Note: This container will have only the Python API enabled